21 Pottery Wheel Throwing Tips

 11. Keep the Clay From Flaring Out

-Flaring is a common issue, especially when the wheel is rotating too fast when pulling the walls.
+Flaring is a common issue, especially when the wheel is rotating too fast while pulling the walls.
 When pulling up the walls, you want to angle your outside hand inward because the centrifugal force of the wheel naturally wants to create a bowl.

 This technique is particularly useful when you’re trying to create taller forms, as it keeps the walls straight and stable.
 Also, make sure the wheel is not rotating too fast.